-The following brief video will introduce students to locating scholarly / peer reviewed sources in databases.
-Molloy also offers a detailed help page on Finding Articles in Databases.
+The following brief video will introduce students to identifying scholarly / peer reviewed sources in databases.

 Yes, there is Google Scholar, but often times once an article is finally located there is a fee to obtain it.
-Your best bet is to check the Molloy databases, where access to everything is FREE.
+Always check JET Library databases first, where access to everything is FREE.

 Why would you care about this?